shinya/md-editor/README.md

 2. **Rust Dependencies**: Ensure Rust is up to date with `rustup update`
 3. **Platform Tools**: Install required build tools for your platform
 4. **Permissions**: Ensure proper file permissions in the project directory
+5. **Windows Build from macOS**:
+   - Use `x86_64-pc-windows-gnu` target instead of `x86_64-pc-windows-msvc`
+   - Ensure `llvm-rc` is available in PATH
+   - Install NSIS for installer generation
+   - **Avoid brew rustup conflicts**: Use only official rustup, not brew version
+   - If you have brew rustup installed, remove it: `brew uninstall rustup-init`
+   - Reinstall official rustup: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y`

 **Clean Build:**